Manfred Symphony: History

 Tchaikovsky declined the project at first.
 He claimed the subject left him cold and seemed too close to Berlioz's work for him to manage anything but a piece that would lack inspiration and originality.
 Balakirev persisted.
 "You must, of course, make an effort," he exhorted, "take a more self-critical approach, don't hurry things."
 His importunity finally changed Tchaikovsky's mind—after two years of effort.
 So did Tchaikovsky's rereading Manfred for himself while tending to his friend Iosif Kotek in Davos, Switzerland, nestled in the same Alps in which the poem was set.
 Once he returned home, Tchaikovsky revised the draft Balakirev had made from Stasov's programme and began sketching the first movement.

 Tchaikovsky may have found a subject in Manfred for which he could comfortably compose.
-However, there was a difference between placing a personal program into a symphony and writing such a work to a literary program.
+However, there was a difference between placing a personal program into a symphony and writing such a work in a literary program.
 He wrote to his friend and former student Sergei Taneyev, "Composing a program symphony, I have the sensation of being a charlatan and cheating the public; I am paying them not hard cash but rubbishy bits of paper money."
 However, he later wrote to Emilia Pavlovskaya, "The symphony has turned out to be huge, serious, difficult, absorbing all my time, sometimes to utter exhaustion; but an inner voice tells me that my labor is not in vain and that this work will perhaps be the best of my symphonic works."

 Instead of following Balakirev's instructions slavishly, Tchaikovsky wrote it in his own style.
 Initially, he considered it to be one of his best compositions, but wanted a few years later to destroy the score, though that intention was never carried out.

 The Manfred Symphony was first performed in Moscow on 23 March 1886, with Max Erdmannsdörfer as conductor.
 It is dedicated to Balakirev.